 Every month I do at least some Matched Betting.
 Bearing in mind I have been Matched betting well over 1 year before I started to produce income reports.

 When I started Matched Betting, I mostly attempted sports-related offers.
-However, as I slowly started to get gubbed (not entitled to free bets and sports promotions) at some bookies I moved more and more towards risk-free and low-risk casino offers and consistently made money from them.
+However, as I slowly started to get gubbed which means I’m not entitled to free bets and sports promotions at some bookies I moved more and more towards risk-free and low-risk casino offers and consistently made money from them.

-Each month is different so have a look through a few income reports to see where the money is made.
+Each month is different so have a look through a few of my income reports to see where the money is made.
 I break down the earnings into the different offer types I attempt.

 Here are some recent earnings, bearing in mind these offers take very little time.

 - £240+ As part of my Quickly Earn £100 extra a week – April 2018

 - £59+ Earn Cash Now March 2018

 - £499+ Extra Cash for February 2018 Including £240+ win from a 20 COGs related casino cashback offer.

 Some of the reports also include other easy ways to make money on a monthly basis.
 Ideal if you are looking to make an extra £500+ a month.